-An employee’s workweek is a fixed and regularly recurring period of 168 hours -- seven consecutive 24-hour periods.
+An employee’s workweek is a fixed and regularly recurring period of 168 hours — seven consecutive 24-hour periods.
 It does not have to coincide with the calendar week, but may begin on any day and at any hour of the day.
 Different workweeks may be established for different employees or groups of employees.
 Averaging of hours over two or more weeks is not permitted.
 Normally, overtime pay earned in a particular workweek must be paid on the regular pay day for the pay period in which the wages were earned.

 While a workweek customarily begins on Monday, that is not a legal requirement.
 However, an employer must follow a fixed pattern and cannot manipulate the start of the workweek to avoid paying overtime.

 The overtime requirement may not be waived by agreement between the employer and employees.
-An agreement that only 8 hours a day or only 40 hours a week will be counted as working time also fails to comply with the law.
+An agreement that only eight hours a day or only 40 hours a week will be counted as working time also fails to comply with the law.
 An announcement by the employer that no overtime work will be permitted, or that overtime work will not be paid for unless authorized in advance, also will not impair the employee’s right to compensation for compensable overtime hours that are worked.

-FLSA overtime is calculated at time and one-half of an employee’s “regular rate” of pay.
+Fair Labor Standards Act overtime is calculated at time and one-half of an employee’s “regular rate” of pay.
 Subject to some special rules, the regular rate is the total non-overtime compensation received by an employee (for work) divided by the number of non-overtime hours these wages are intended to compensate.
 Most wage “augments” must be included in the regular rate, such as productivity bonuses, longevity pay, or shift differentials.

 The regular rate of pay cannot be less than the minimum wage.
 The regular rate includes all pay for employment except certain payments excluded by the FLSA.
 Payments which are not part of the regular rate include:

-pay for expenses incurred on the employer’s behalf,
+- Pay for expenses incurred on the employer’s behalf,

-premium payments for overtime work or the true premiums paid for work on Saturdays, Sundays, and holidays,
+- Premium payments for overtime work or the true premiums paid for work on Saturdays, Sundays, and holidays,

-gifts and payments in the nature of gifts on special occasions, and
+- Gifts and payments in the nature of gifts on special occasions, and

-payments for occasional periods when no work is performed due to vacation, holidays, or illness.
+- Payments for occasional periods when no work is performed due to vacation, holidays, or illness.